 The primary role of a cybersecurity engineer is to identify vulnerable areas in a network as well as any threats that may try to manipulate the system.
 They must also be able to develop technologically advanced solutions to prevent hackers and other online predators from gaining access to and disrupting the company’s systems and files.
 In most cases, cybersecurity engineers are expected to have a Bachelor’s degree or higher in computer science or cybersecurity.
 If a candidate has years of experience, earning a certificate may be all that is required.

 The outlook for cybersecurity engineers is exceptionally good, especially for individuals who specialize in high-tech systems.
 Cybersecurity engineers who are just entering the workforce can expect to make $60,000 or more.
-Candidates with both experience and a quality education can expect to earn $100,000 a year or more depending on the size of the company and what types of security measures they are proficient in.
+Candidates with both experience and quality education can expect to earn $100,000 a year or more depending on the size of the company and what types of security measures they are proficient in.
 These unarmed security jobs do not have a lot of requirements but do offer big rewards.

 4. Cybersecurity Analyst

 Cybersecurity analysts are one of many unarmed security jobs that benefit from both a computer science degree as well as a cybersecurity certificate.
-Cybersecurity analysts continually monitor potential threats from hackers and other online intruders that are always at work trying to compromise networks and gain access to confidential information.
+These analysts continually monitor potential threats from hackers and other online intruders that are always at work trying to compromise networks and gain access to confidential information.
 By monitoring networks and keeping close tabs on information systems, a cybersecurity analyst can prevent data breaches and keep company networks secure.

 The job market outlook for individuals who work as cybersecurity analysts is very good over the next few years.
 The starting salary for cybersecurity analysts can start as high as $60,000 for an individual who has just graduated with their degree and has at least modest experience in the field.
 Individuals who have earned a Bachelor’s degree or higher and have several years of experience dealing with network systems and internet security protocols can expect to earn over $96,000 or higher.
 Their earning potential will continue to increase as they gain more experience or if they return to school.